Cranberry Cake

 In a separate bowl, mix the egg whites until medium-stiff peaks form.
 Gently fold the egg whites into the batter.

-Spread the batter into your pan and smooth the top and sprinkle with sugar.
+Spread the batter into your pan and smooth the top and sprinkle with sugar. (turbinado sugar is the best option)

-Cool for 20 minutes, run a knife around the edge, then release the cake.
+Cool for 15 minutes, run a knife around the edge, then release the cake.
 Let it rest before slicing.

 This cake makes 9 servings.